gr8manbir/Manbir_den/Self_Driving_Car/CarND-Traffic-Sign-Classifier-Project/submission/writeup.md

 https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip

-3. The following image shows one image of the 43 different categories
+3. The following image shows one image each of the 43 different categories

 ![Sample Images][image1]